italia/publiccode-crawler/docs/mappingElasticsearch.md

 **alias**

-The main alias is `publiccode`.
-It works as alias for software and amministrazioni.
+The main alias is configured in config.toml.
+It's used for software and administration, and may be used as well for other contents needed by the search frontend.